There are now 3 possible online modes for units:

 Units available in Online Restricted mode have been adapted for online study only for those students who require the unit to complete their studies and who are unable to attend campus owing to exceptional circumstances beyond their control.
 To be enrolled in a unit in Online Restricted mode, students should contact their Student Advising Office through askUWA

 Click on an offering mode for more details.

 Work is an experience that dominates human existence.
 This unit uncovers the nature of this experience by drawing on the insights of sociology and social psychology.

 Availability Location Mode Semester 2 UWA (Perth) Face to face Semester 2 Online Online timetabled

 - Level 1 core unit in the Work and Employment Relations major sequence

 - Level 1 elective

-- Students are able to (1) understand the basic principles of dramaturgy and how they apply to social interaction in the workplace; (2) understand how multiple identities emerge and develop in the workplace and how we negotiate those identities; (3) understand both inter-individual and inter-group relations and how they impact on social relations at work; (4) understand the role of stereotypes, prejudice and discrimination, and how they relate to workplace conflict and co-operation; (5) evidence oral communication skills through the presentation of ideas to the class; and (6) evidence research design skills aimed at collecting, analysing, interpreting and reporting data.
+Students are able to (1) explain how multiple identities emerge and develop in the workplace and how we negotiate those identities; (2) demonstrate an understanding of both inter-individual and inter-group relations and how they impact on social relations at work; (3) explain the role of stereotypes, prejudice and discrimination, and how they relate to workplace conflict and co-operation; (4) demonstrate oral communication skills through the presentation of ideas to the class; and (5) evidence research design skills aimed at collecting, analysing, interpreting and reporting data.

-- Typically this unit is assessed in the following ways: (1) assignment; (2) class participation; and (3) examination.
+Indicative assessments in this unit are as follows: (1) forum participation; (2) group assessments; and (3) Exams.
 Further information is available in the unit outline.